 The UltraScale+TM Integrated Interlaken IP core is derived from UltraScaleTM Integrated Interlaken IP core with a few enhancements and minor modifications, as documented in this appendix.

 Feature Enhancements in the UltraScale+ Integrated Interlaken IP

-• The UltraScale+TM Integrated Interlaken IP supports 12 x 25.78125 Gb/s Lane Logic Only interface.
+The maximum rate of the protocol bypass interface (lane logic only) in the UltraScale+TM Integrated Interlaken IP is increased to 300Gb/s (12 x 25.78125 Gb/s).